tjintranet/XSLT-Transform-Tester/README.md

 - **Check the troubleshooting section** above
 - **Open browser developer tools** for error messages
 - **Verify browser compatibility**
-- **Test with simple XML/XSLT files** first
+- **Test with simple XML/JDF and XSLT files** first
+- **Use the JDF info modal** in the application for format guidance

 ### Browser Console Debugging

-Enable debugging by opening Developer Tools (F12) and checking the Console tab for detailed transformation analysis.
+Enable debugging by opening Developer Tools (F12) and checking the Console tab for detailed transformation analysis and JDF validation messages.

+### JDF Resources

+- **CIP4 Organization**: [www.cip4.org](https://www.cip4.org) - Official JDF standards
+- **JDF Specification**: Technical documentation for JDF format
+- **Sample JDF Files**: Use the application's help modal for example JDF structures

 ---

-**Made with ❤️ for the XML/XSLT community**
+**Made with ❤️ for the XML/JDF and printing industry community**

-*Transform your data with style and ease!*
+*Transform your XML and JDF data with style and ease!*